 Needless to say, some_function and another_function are methods defined in the parent component.

 Components play a crucial role when building bigger applications.
 They help break down modules into smaller chunks of code that are easier to maintain.
-Parent components can send data to child via props and child components can send data back to parent via custom events.
+Parent components can send data to the child via props and child components can send data back to the parent via custom events.
 I am sure you have a basic idea of components and why we use them.
 If you have any questions regarding the topic, drop them in the comments section below.

 Our Previous Article – Watchers And Computed Properties Vue Js